Making a Difference

 The fact is that many of these organizations provide high-quality programs and promote excellence in international volunteerism:

-are only a few examples of exemplary programs.
+The organizations above only a few examples of exemplary programs.
 More information about these and other members of the International Volunteer Programs Association (IVPA) can be found on their website: www.volunteerinternational.org.
 Editor's

 note: information is also available in the Volunteer Programs section of the Transitions Abroad website.